NudgeApm/nudge-elasticstack-connector/README.md

 $ java -jar nudge-elasticstack-connector-1.1.0.jar -startDaemon
 ```

-The plugin is now fetching live data from [Nudge APM](https://www.nudge-apm.com/) and writing them to your Elastic.
+The plugin is now fetching live data from [nudge-apm.com](https://www.nudge-apm.com/) and writing them to your Elastic.
 After running the connector, you can easily set up an initial Kibana dashboard using the shell script provided in the archive : `kibana_dashboard_init.sh`.

 ```